int-brain-lab/iblqt/docs/source/dev_guide.rst

 .. code-block:: bash

-   pdm run ruff format
+   uv run ruff format

 This command will apply formatting changes to your codebase according to the specified style rules.
 To check your code for issues, use:

 .. code-block:: bash

-   pdm run ruff check
+   uv run ruff check

 This command will analyze your code and report any issues it finds.
 If you want ruff to attempt to fix any issues it identifies, you can add the ``--fix``